mbeutel/intervals/README.md

 algebraically equivalent to 𝑓, always yields the optimally tight interval [0,0].

-This is known as the [*dependency problem*](https://en.wikipedia.org/wiki/Interval_arithmetic#Dependency_problem), and one of the reasons why making effective use of interval arithmetic is hard.
+This is known as the [*dependency problem*](https://en.wikipedia.org/wiki/Interval_arithmetic#Dependency_problem), and it is one of the reasons why making effective use of interval arithmetic is hard.
 When making an existing numerical routine interval-aware, you should expect to spend a substantial amount of work on rewriting your expressions in algebraically advantageous forms.

 ### Relational predicates

 We note that the relational predicates =, ≠, <, >, ≤, ≥ are ambiguous for interval arguments because
-of the possibility of interval overlap.
+of the possibility of overlapping intervals.
 For example, given two intervals 𝑈 = [0,2] and 𝑉 = [1,3], what could be the meaning of "𝑈 < 𝑉"?

 Two interpretations are often used in conjunction with interval arithmetic: